giraciopide/shellcheck-maven-plugin/README.md

 # shellcheck-maven-plugin

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/dev.dimlight/shellcheck-maven-plugin/badge.svg)](https://maven-badges.herokuapp.com/maven-central/dev.dimlight/shellcheck-maven-plugin)

 A maven plugin to execute shellcheck in a maven build

 ## How it works

 The plugin has a single `check` goal that searches for shell files in standard (/src/main/sh, configurable) locations and invokes shellcheck on them.

 Since shellcheck is a non-java application the plugin provides automatic ways to get hold of the shellcheck binary.
 This is controlled by the `binaryResolutionMethod` plugin configuration property:

 * `embedded` the plugin will use a shellcheck binary embedded in the plugin jar.
     * useful if you're behind proxy and you want zero-hassles in configuring things
     * you're bound to the embedded shellcheck version (currently 0.7.1)
 * `download` the binary will be downloaded at plugin execution time.
     * lets you target a specific shellcheck version different from the embedded one
     * the download is performed under the hood by the maven-download-plugin which provides caching, so you won't be downloading the same binary over and over
 * `external` the path to a shellcheck binary needs to be provided.
     * you have all control
     * requiring external tools to be installed makes the build less self-contained

 For "embedded" and "download" resolutions, at plugin execution time, the resolved binary is copied to `${project.buid.directory}/shellcheck-plugin/shellcheck` and then invoked.

 Optionally the plugin can be configured to fail the build if warnings are found (i.e. on non-zero shellcheck exit code) with the `failBuildIfWarnings` property.

 ## Usage

-The plugin is released on maven central, so you can use it in your build like this:
+The plugin is released on maven central, so you can use it in your build like this (just replace
+${shellcheck-maven-plugin.version} with the latest version).

 ```
     <build>